harplife/zettelkasten/chemistry/elements/Hydrogen (H).md

 - Most abundant element in the universe (75%), but rare as free hydrogen on Earth.
 - The Hindenburg disaster (1937) made hydrogen infamous, through the chemistry was misunderstood at the time.
 - A single hydrogen atom nucleus is just a bare proton.
 - When hydrogen burns, it doesn't make smoke - it makes water.
+Because water is already "burned", it cannot be burned anymore.
+- Hydrogen spectral lines help us measure how fast galaxies are moving away from us (see Doppler shift).